ryhara/Philosophers-tester/README.md

 ### ※Note
 If you press ctrl+C during the test, there may be a program running in the background.

-Please check with ps and kill
+Please check with ps and kill.

 ## Review
 - The actual review will involve multiple tests with 5 or fewer people.